abayomipopoola/abayomipopoola/src/content/blog/domain-driven-design/index.md

 ![Context map](./contextmapping.jpg)

 Consider the provided illustration above as a rudimentary Context Map.
 By outlining parts of the domain model, it highlights zones where conceptual consistency is maintained.
 As shown, there are areas where the two contexts intersect.
-The concept of a banking account, for instance, is interpreted differently across various segments of the application, leading to the utilization of diverse models.
+The concept of a banking account, for instance, is interpreted differently across various segments of the application, leading to the utilisation of diverse models.
 These models, despite their differences, will likely have significant interactions.

 Beyond ensuring the integrity of the model within its context, the context map underscores the interactions between differing contexts.
-Given that the same team is likely overseeing both contexts, it's crucial for every member to recognize and understand these divergent contexts.
+Given that the same team is likely overseeing both contexts, it's crucial for every member to recognise and understand these divergent contexts.
 This understanding might entail a shared "translation map" for terms and concepts that span both models.

 ### Domain-Driven Design in a Nutshell

-To encapsulate the essence of Eric's book, we can categorize its profound insights into several pivotal concepts:
+To encapsulate the essence of Eric's book, we can categorise its profound insights into several pivotal concepts:

 - **Knowledge Crunching**: The process of distilling vast information into usable knowledge for software design.
 - **Ubiquitous Language**: Establishing a common language that bridges the gap between technical and domain experts.